paulschick/meteorite-tracker/nasa-app/1-2021-notes/_2_2-service-testing.md

 ## AstroPicsService

 I've refactored this service, and now it can be tested just like the previous one.
 Difference here is that there are two GET methods in the service.

+`getFromDateRange()` unit test built and is passing.